getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 After this virtual bloodbath, you can calculate a _Mutation Score_ by dividing the number of killed mutants by the number of all created mutants.
 The score now tells you how likely it is that your tests would catch an actual bug.

-## Limitations

-Sounds good, right?
-Well, as with all nice things in life, there are some limitations to keep in mind.

 ### Mutant Similarity Assumption

 The entire concept of MT depends on the assumption that [mutants are similar to actual bugs](https://dl.acm.org/doi/abs/10.1145/2635868.2635929) that programmers might introduce into the code base.
 Now the question is, is this true in reality?
-Luckily, engineers at Google publish papers about mutation testing on a somewhat regular basis.
+Luckily, engineers at Google publish papers about mutation testing every now and then.
 In [one of them](https://dl.acm.org/doi/10.1109/ICSE43902.2021.00087), they investigated the similarity assumption by comparing 15 million mutants against bugfix PRs.
 They found a high similarity of mutants to bugs, suggesting that the assumption does hold up.
 Does this translate to other code bases?
 Maybe not, but for the sake of trying things out, let's go with "yes".